 In 2013, Andre Matias '12 won a bronze medal in the lightweight double sculls at the African championships.
 Summers worked with Matias as part of Angola's coaching staff in 2010 and coached him at the African championships and Under-23 world championships.

 Exceptional academic performance is important to Summers as five rowers made the 2013 NESCAC Spring All-Academic Team.
 The team is restricted to letter winners in the sophomore, junior and senior classes that have a cumulative grade point average of 3.35 or better.

 Summers guided the men's varsity program at Colgate University for two years before arriving at Hamilton.
 His lightweight eights earned a No. 1 seed in the Champion International Collegiate Regatta and the first national ranking in program history, and he helped Colgate win team titles at the 2000 Patriot League and state championships.

 Summers' other coaching experiences include one season as the men's varsity coach at the University of Miami, head coach of the Syracuse Chargers junior men's competitive rowing program, graduate assistant coach for the Syracuse University women's program, assistant coach at the U.S. Junior Women's Team East Coast Development Camp and an assistant at the Potomac Boat Club Lightweight Men's Development Center.

-Summers graduated with a bachelor's degree in economics from Colgate University in 1991 and earned an MBA from the Syracuse University School of Management in 1997.
+Summers graduated from Colgate University in 1991 and earned an MBA from the Syracuse University School of Management.
 He lives in Fayetteville, N.Y., with his wife Robin and their two sons, William and Daniel.

-Turner rowed for the University at Albany from 1995 to 1999, and received the coaches award three times from 1996 through 1998.
-He graduated in 2000 with a degree in anthropology.
+Turner rowed for the University at Albany from 1995 to 1999 and received the coaches award three times.
+He graduated with a degree in anthropology.